hamdanbasri/113/README.md

 ![Visitors](https://api.visitorbadge.io/api/visitors?path=https%3A%2F%2Fgithub.com%2Fhamdanbasri%2F113&label=Visitors&countColor=%23263759&style=flat)

-113 is a <a href="https://hamdanbasri.github.io/113/">website</a> I created for documentation and sharing information that I find might be helpful to other developers out there.
-These documentation includes Unity, Unreal Engine and Spark AR.
+113 is a <a href="https://hamdanbasri.github.io/113/">website</a> I created for documentation, sharing information that I find might be helpful to other developers out there as well as serving as my portfolio.
+These documentation includes Unity, Unreal Engine.
 There is also a playable <a href="https://hamdanbasri.github.io/113/atom.html">demo</a> that you could try out.

+This website itself was also created to push myself to practice web development.
+The updates that you find in this site are posted at random times so the information might not be relavant to you at certain periods of times in the future.